adaptivemedia/laravel-site-lock/README.md

-# SiteLock - prevent access to a site
+# SiteLock - prevent access to your site

 Sometimes you don't want anybody to access your site.
 Use cases include: